Menu

 I pay my taxes, shouldn't this be enough?

-Where can I find out more about the School Fund?
+Where can I find out more about the Head Start fund?

 How much money does the fund need to raise?

-The budget for the next 3 years expects an average deficit of £60k a year.
-There are obviously various assumptions in our budget, and depends on political decisions regarding the funding of education.
+The budget for the next 3 years expects an average deficit of £160k a year.
+There are obviously various assumptions in our budget, and it depends on political decisions regarding the funding of education.

 How much are you asking parents to give?

-Currently the School Fund has a range of giving based on families’ circumstances.
+Currently Head Start has a range of giving levels, based on families’ circumstances.

-The School receives funding based on a funding formula determined by the Government.
-In recent years, this funding formula has targeted more funding to schools in more deprived areas, and reducing funding in areas considered more affluent.
-As a result our School has not received enough funding from the Government to cover our costs.
-We have made difficult choices to reduce our discretionary costs as much as possible (such as increasing the time between painting/replacing carpeting in the school) but we still have not been able to cover our costs.
+The School receives funding based on a funding formula determined by the government.
+In recent years, this funding formula has targeted more funding to schools in more deprived areas, and reduced funding in areas considered more affluent.
+As a result our school has not received enough funding from the government to cover our costs.
+We have made difficult choices to reduce our discretionary costs as much as possible (such as increasing the time between painting/replacing carpeting in the school) but we still have not been able to cover core costs.

-Whilst the increase in our allocation is very welcome, we still have budgets over the next 3 years which show a deficit based on our expected income.
+Whilst there has been an increase in our allocation it has not been sufficient to cover pay and pension increases therefore budgets for the next three years show a deficit based on our expected income.

-We have cut all the costs we can, whilst trying to maintain the additional enrichment activities and levels of staffing we feel are important for the outstanding education the School provides.
-Without the money from the School Fund, we would have to take decisions which would impact the additional enrichment provision that is over and above that which the Government requires us to provide to our children.
-We are trying to avoid this and hence our request for support of the School Fund.
+We have cut all the costs we can, whilst trying to maintain the additional enrichment activities and levels of staffing we feel are important for the outstanding education the school provides.
+Without the money from the Head Start, we will have to take decisions which will impact the additional enrichment provision that is over and above that which the government requires us to provide.
+We are trying to avoid this and hence our request for support of the Head Start fund.

-We receive approximately £3.3k 2018/19 per pupil from the Government annually which makes up over 85% of our income.
-We also receive some specific funding for KS1 lunches, Sport, SEN pupils and some small amounts for capital projects.
+We currently receive approximately £7,460 per pupil from the government annually which makes up over 85% of our income.
+We also receive some specific funding for KS1 lunches, sport, pupils with SEND, and some small amounts for capital projects.

 We are fortunate to have excellent, experienced teaching and other staff within the school.
 We have prioritised our spending to ensure we maintain our staffing to ensure the best education provision for our children.
-In common with other schools, the allocation of funds from the Government does not cover all of these costs, and therefore the School Fund has been used to cover the deficit over the past few years.
+In common with other schools, the allocation of funds from the government does not cover all of these costs, and therefore the Head Start fund has been used to cover the deficit in the past.

 Why haven't you told us there was such a big gap before?

-So we need to ask more urgently that parents who can help contribute financially consider signing up to regularly contribute to the fund before we are in a position here we have to make even more difficult decisions.
+We need to ask more urgently that parents and carers who can help, contribute financially.
+We are asking parents and carers to contribute regularly to the fund.
+Without your help, we will remain in a position where we have to make some very difficult decisions.

 I volunteer at the school, isn't this enough?

-We are very thankful to those parents who give of their time and efforts to support the School in many different ways.
-We are asking that those who are able to financially support the School consider if they would begin contributing to the School Fund.
+We are very thankful to those parents who give of their time and efforts to support the school in many different ways.
+We are asking that those who are able to financially support the school, sign up to support the Head Start fund.

 What happens if no-one gives?

 We will continue to have to make difficult decisions.
 We have tried to ensure that our decisions have minimal impact on the quality and richness of the children’s education.
-However, unless we can ensure that the deficit is covered by funding we will have to take more difficult financial decisions that will impact the children more directly.
+However, unless we can ensure that the deficit is covered by funding, we will have to take more difficult financial decisions and make cuts that will impact the children's day to day education.

-The School has many plans that it would like to take forward if funding was available, some of which are capital projects, using the space the School has in different ways, and other choices would include increasing learning support for different needs within the School.
+The school has many plans that it would like to take forward if funding was available.
+Some of these are capital projects including developing further sporting facilities, while others would include increasing the number of learning support staff to support pupils throughout the school.

 What if I/we can't afford to give?

 Not all families can give financially and we recognise that it is voluntary.
-We ask that those who are able to financially support the School consider if they would begin contributing.
+We ask that those who are able to financially support the school, consider contributing.

 I pay my taxes, shouldn't this be enough?

-As has been covered extensively in the news, the funding that Schools receive is not sufficient to cover the costs of providing a rich and quality education.
-In the current environment, many schools ask for additional voluntary support from parents to allow for the costs of providing an excellent education.
+As has been covered extensively in the news, the funding that schools receive is not sufficient to cover the costs of providing a rich and high quality education.
+In the current environment, many schools (including other local schools) ask for additional voluntary support from parents to allow for the costs of providing an excellent education.

-Where can I find out more about the School Fund?
+Where can I find out more about the Head Start fund?

-There are links to information on the School website.
-Additionally Governors are available to discuss the School Fund at various events including Parent Evenings, and questions can be emailed to the Governors via gxgovernors@bucksgfl.org.uk.
+Governors are available to discuss Head Start at various events including autumn term Parents' Evenings.
+Questions can be emailed to the Governors at any time via gxgovernors@gerrardscross.bucks.sch.uk

 What will the money be spent on?